Q1: What exactly is the Package Travel Directive?

 - Free cancellation in instances of unavoidable and extraordinary circumstances – The traveller has the right to cancel the contract before the start of the package without paying any termination fee in the event of unavoidable and extraordinary circumstances such as national disaster, war, terrorism, disease, or serious conditions at destination.
 The traveller’s personal circumstances should be considered when deciding if unavoidable and extraordinary circumstances has occurred.
 The organiser is also responsible for covering the costs for repatriation and any possible extra costs.

-Q6: Are there any circumstances where my holiday wouldn’t be covered by the Directive?
+Q: Are there any circumstances where my holiday is not covered by the Directive?

 There are some exceptions.
 This includes: